-For the Spring and fall pilot mini-grants program, the Designators have designed a streamlined application process.
+For the mini-grants program, the Designators have designed a streamlined application process.
 Applicants interested in a mini-grant should complete an initial application with the following information.
 The Designators will review initial application and concept outline and may request detailed documentation before awarding funds.
 The mini-grant application process should include the following: